-As already discussed in Section~\ref{subsec:parametrization}, a lot of different possibilities exist for the high-level implementation of DVAEs: We recall that (many) different developed probabilistic model representations can correspond to the same compact representation.
-Indeed, the compact form describes all the parent-child relationships between random variables, regardless of how these relationships are implemented in practice.
+As already discussed in Section~\ref{subsec:parametrization}, various possibilities exist for the high-level implementation of DVAEs.
+We recall that various developed model representations can correspond to the same compact representation.
+In fact, the compact form describes all parent-child relationships among random variables, regardless of how these relationships are implemented in practice.
 Therefore, the compact representation is important to understand the probabilistic dependencies between variables.
-However, one must be aware that the optimisation does not search for all possible models satisfying the relationships of the compact representation, but only for one specific model corresponding to the developed representation.
-Indeed, this representation allows to understand how the dependencies are implemented in practice, and therefore over which parameter space the model is optimised.
-We have seen that this representation typically involves some kind of recurrent architecture.
-While such architectures allow to encode high-order temporal dependencies, their developed graphical representation often includes no dependencies higher than first order.
+However, one must be aware that the optimization does not search for all possible models satisfying the relationships of the compact representation but only for a specific model corresponding to the developed representation.
+This representation allows us to understand how the dependencies are implemented in practice, and therefore, over which parameter space the model is optimized.
+This representation typically involves a recurrent architecture.
+While such architectures allow the encoding of high-order temporal dependencies, their developed graphical representations generally do not exhibit dependencies higher than first-order.
 Therefore, the developed representation can be ``visually misleading.''
-This duality is very important in DVAE, and we highly encourage to systematically present both representations when discussing, introducing and presenting DVAEs, as we did in this review.
+This duality is important in DVAEs, and we encourage to provide both representations when presenting and discussing DVAEs, as done in this review.

-Once the high-level DVAE architecture is chosen, a lot of different possibilities also exist for the low-level implementation: Network type (e.g., LSTM vs GRU) and low-level (hyper-)parameterization (number of layers in a network, number of units per layers, type of activation function, and classical deep learning modules such as batch normalisation for example).
-We chose not to deal extensively with these low-level implementation aspects in this review, we consider it as deep learning routine.
-Of course, all those choices (or at least part of them) depend on data nature and datasets, and can significantly influence modeling performance.
+Once the high-level DVAE architecture is chosen, various possibilities exist for the low-level implementation: network type (e.g., LSTM against GRU) and low-level (hyper)parameterization (number of layers in a network, number of units per layer, type of activation function, and classical deep learning modules, such as batch normalization).
+We choose not to detail these low-level implementation aspects in this review, and instead, considered them a deep learning routine.
+All these choices (or at least part of them) depend on data nature and datasets and can significantly impact the modeling performance.